modern-email/FOSDEM-24/README.md

 * ~~December 1st, 2023~~ December 4th, 2023 ((23:59 CET)) (updated): Deadline for submission of proposals
 * ~~December 15th, 2023: Announcement of final schedule~~
-* February 3rd, 2024: FOSDEM Day 1
+* February 3rd, 2024: FOSDEM Day 1 - get-together at BoF and dinner
 * February 4th, 2024: FOSDEM Day 2 - "Modern Email" DevRoom day!

 ## Contact

 For the latest details, see: https://github.com/modern-email/FOSDEM-24

-Join the matrix room: https://matrix.to/#/#modern-email-fosdem-24-cfp:matrix.org
+Join the matrix room (also for coordination during FOSDEM): https://matrix.to/#/#modern-email-fosdem-24-cfp:matrix.org

 Contact the organizers: